soravux/scoop/doc/usage.rst

 Logging
 ~~~~~~~

-You can use the `scoop.logger` logger to output useful information alongside
+You can use the `scoop.logger` to output useful information alongside your log
-your logs such as the time, the worker name which emitted the log and the
+messages such as the time, the worker name which emitted the message and the
-module in which the log was emitted.
+module in which the message was emitted.

 Here is a sample usage::